Skip to main content

 Every customer application can have a slightly different navigation structure depending on the capablities required and the workflows that need to be enabled.
 This includes labeling differences such Data vs. Content, Classification vs. Taxonomies.

-The DX Graph's Data Studio has the following pages:
+The DX Graph UI has the following pages:

 • Sources / Content